-- (1) To apply to become a member of the Association, a person or group must submit a written application to the membership secretary, a director or the Board stating that the person- - (a) wishes to become a member of the Association; and - (b) supports the purposes of the Association; and - (c) agrees to comply with these Rules.

-(2) The application-

-- (a) if it is made in hard copy (that is, on paper etc.), then it must be signed by the applicant; and - (b) if it is made electronically, then it must include an email from the applicant confirming their membership that email must be sent: - (i) from the email address provided as their email address in the online application for them to become a member; and - (ii) in response to the email the online registration system sends them in response to that application; and - (c) may be accompanied by the joining fee.
+- (1) To apply to become a member of the Association, a person or group must submit a written application to the membership secretary, a director or the Board stating that the person- - (a) wishes to become a member of the Association; and - (b) supports the purposes of the Association; and - (c) agrees to comply with these Rules. - (2) The application- - (a) if it is made in hard copy (that is, on paper etc.), then it must be signed by the applicant; and - (b) if it is made electronically, then it must pass an identity verification process as approved by the board; and - (c) may be accompanied by the joining fee.